metinyurdev/metinyurdev/README.md

 - 🔥 I prefer working on challenging and **non-routine** projects that bring real innovation rather than following mainstream solutions.
 - 💻 Though I have a strong **backend development** background, I now primarily use **Python** to tackle AI-driven challenges.
 - 🌍 I thrive on solving **real-world problems** through advanced AI & Data solutions.
+- 🚀 Recently, I developed a **Pedestrian Detection App** using **YOLOv8** and **Streamlit**, which automatically switches between day and night themes and provides a user-friendly interface for detecting pedestrians in images.

 ---